New Orleans Piano Institute and NOPI Solo Piano Competition

 Alan Chow (NOPI Co-director ) is on the faculty at Northwestern University.
 He has won First Prizes at the Concert Artists Guild International New York Competition, the UCLA International Piano Competition, the Palm Beach Invitational Piano Competition, and the Silver Medal and Audience Favorite Prize at the Gina Bachauer International Piano Competition.
 He performed throughout the US and abroad.
 His students are winners of numerous state, national and international piano competitions.
 Alan Chow is a Steinway Artist.
 Mr. Chow is on sabbatical for NOPI 2017.

-Igor Resnianski (NOPI Co-director) is a prize winner of manyinternational piano competitions including New Orleans International; World Piano Competition; First China International Piano Competition; All-Russia Piano Competition, etc. He performed and gave master classes the US, Russia, China, South America, etc. His students are winners of numerous state, national, and international competitions and were featured on the national radio and TV program "From the Top".
-In 2012 Dr. Resnianski was named a Music Teacher of the Year by PAMTA.
+Igor Resnianski (NOPI Co-director) is a prize winner of many piano competitions including New Orleans International Piano Competition; World Piano Competition; Nena Wideman International Piano Competition; First China International Piano Competition; All-Russia Piano Competition, etc. He performed, judged, and gave master classes in the US, Russia, China, South America, Hong Kong, etc. His students are winners of numerous state, national, and international competitions and were featured on the national radio and TV program "From the Top".
+Dr. Resnianski was named a "2012 Music Teacher of the Year" by PAMTA and "2016 Top Teacher" by Steinway & Sons.
 He is on the faculty at West Chester University of Pennsylvania and Nelly Berman School of Music near Philadelphia.
 Igor Resnianski is a Steinway Artist.

 Joni Jensen (Local Director) is a long-standing board members of the Musical Arts Society of New Orleans and has served as Local Director of the New Orleans Piano Institute for many years.
 A native of New Orleans, Joni Fitzpatrick Jensen is on the faculty at Tulane University where she teaches piano, music theory and is the coordinator of the piano classes.
 She also maintains a private studio in New Orleans where she teaches pre-college students of all ages.
 She has presented master classes, lectures and has served as an adjudicator across Louisiana.
 Prof. Jensen currently serves as the Louisiana Music Teachers Association's college faculty forum chair.